Enter your location to get a list of specialists near you.

 Set up an appointment.

-Yes, some people have a full house of symptoms, while others experience only several.
+Yes, some people have a full house of symptoms, while others experience only sleepiness.
 Since both the spectrum and severity of symptoms can vary considerably most people with Narcolepsy are impacted to differing degrees.

 Yes, there are two forms of Narcolepsy: Narcolepsy with Cataplexy (Narcolepsy Type 1) and Narcolepsy without Cataplexy (Narcolepsy Type 2).
 In Narcolepsy Type 1, an autoimmune reaction destroys the brain’s 70,000 orexin/hypocretin-producing cells.

-Narcolepsy affects 1 in 2,000 people – over 200,000 Americans and 3 million people worldwide.
+Narcolepsy affects about 1 in 2,000 people – over 200,000 Americans and 3 million people worldwide.
 In other parts of the world such as Japan, Narcolepsy appears as frequently as 1 in every 500.
 Narcolepsy is not rare, but it is a severely under-recognized, under-reported and often misdiagnosed disorder that occurs equally in men and women.

 Specific resources for newly diagnosed and loved ones.